 top of page

 Rob Magnuson Smith is the author of The Gravedigger (Pirate’s Alley William Faulkner Award) and Scorper (Granta Books).
 Scorper was described by the Independent on Sunday as ‘an odd, original, darkly comic novel...
 Kafka crossed with Flann O'Brien'.
+His third novel Seaweed Rising appears in November 2023.

 Rob Magnuson Smith